sundnes/python_intro/docs/errata.md

 ### Chapter 4
 * In the code block on page 41, an argument is missing in the call to the function 'amount'.
 The call should read something like 'a0, r = amount(7,r)'.
+* There are some minor errors in the interactive session on page 44-45, which illustrates the use of default arguments.
+Specifically, the third call to 'somefunc' is listed with the wrong output and an incorrect comment.

 ### Chapter 5
 * In the second code block on page 76, in line 'n = years(P, 2*P, p)', the variable 'p' is